u6684258/instance-generator/README.md

 Artificial Intelligence (ECAI 2023), pp. 271 - 278.
 2023.*

-## Format of Extended-Input File
+## Format of JSON Config File

-If you call the instance generator with the `-e` option (instead of `-n`) it expects an *extended-input file*.
+If you call the instance generator with the `-c` option (instead of `-n`) it expects a JSON file of a specific format.
 With this file you can specify the *types* of some or all objects that the generated instances will include.
 Furthermore, you can specify *cardinality constraints* that the generated instances will follow, i. e. how many atoms of given predicates shall be included in the generated instances.

-The `examples` folder includes such an extended-input file for the Blocksworld domain (`blocksworld-universe.json`) and for the Childsnack domain (`childsnack-universe.json`).
+The `examples` folder includes such a JSON config file for the Blocksworld domain (`blocksworld-universe.json`) and for the Childsnack domain (`childsnack-universe.json`).

-The extended-input file is a [JSON](https://www.json.org/json-en.html) file with a key `universe` and, optionally, a key `cardinality_constraints`.
+The JSON config file is a [JSON](https://www.json.org/json-en.html) file with a key `universe` and, optionally, a key `cardinality_constraints`.
 The values for both keys are dictionaries that must be structured as follows: